Darkyenus/wemi/DESIGN.md

 ```
 Like the key, project and configuration (see below) is also declared using a `by` syntax.
 Above example declares a project named `calculator`, which is for later reference in code stored
 in the `calculator` variable.
-Rest of the example shows how the keys are bound:
+Rest of the example shows how the keys are bound.

 When in the project or configuration initializer, write `<key> set { <value> }`.
 This works only in the scope of
 project or configuration and the braces around value are mandatory and intentional - they signify that the `<value>` is not